MicrosoftDocs/memdocs/sccm/core/migration/planning-for-the-migration-of-objects.md

 You can migrate configuration items and configuration baselines.

 > [!NOTE]
 >  Uninterpreted configuration items from Configuration Manager 2007 source hierarchies are not supported for migration.
 You cannot migrate or import these configuration items to the destination hierarchy.
-For information about uninterpreted configuration items, see the “Uninterpreted Configuration Item” section in the [About Configuration Items in Desired Configuration Management](http://go.microsoft.com/fwlink/?LinkId=103846) topic in the Configuration Manager 2007 documentation library.
+For information about uninterpreted configuration items, see the "Uninterpreted Configuration Item" section in the [About Configuration Items in Desired Configuration Management](http://go.microsoft.com/fwlink/?LinkId=103846) topic in the Configuration Manager 2007 documentation library.

 You can import Configuration Manager 2007 Configuration Packs.
 The import process automatically converts the Configuration Pack to be compatible with System Center Configuration Manager.